-Will IoT technology bring us the quantified employee? has been added to your bookmarks.
+Will IoT technology bring us the quantified employee? has been saved

 Wearables and other IoT-based devices are helping millions of us better ourselves.
 Can employers convince everyone to use the same technology to make work more efficient, productive, and pleasant?
 All that data offers great potential for workplace gains—as long as everyone’s on board with the program.